Electric bus: Charging

 Commonly, metropolitan electric busses are charged on-route with 6–8 minutes of charging at 450 kW for every hour of operation.
 Opportunity charging is available at bus stops with overhead chargers utilizing the SAE J3105 standard and at terminals at the end of the bus route.
 Slower, 50 kW to 175 kW overnight charging at plug-in chargers is utilized too.
 Sometimes wireless charging pads are utilized, but plug-in stations are more common due to the fact that are faster and more efficient.

 Wireless inductive charging with a charging pad under each bus stop and at each stop light was trialed in Korea with the Online electric vehicle project.
 Commercialization of the technology has not been successful, leading to controversy over the continued public funding of the technology in 2019.

-Sweden conducted a program studying electric road systems technologies that allow buses and other vehicles to charge while driving on roads and highways.
-The four tested technologies were overhead wires, in-road rail and on-road rail known as ground-level power supply, and in-road inductive charging with coils.
-The final report published in December 2024 recommended against a national electric road network in Sweden as it would not be cost-effective, and the project was paused.
-From 2023 to 2027 France will conduct electric road studies with technologies by Alstom, Electreon, and Elonroad.

 The first solar powered microgrid for charging electric buses in the US is under construction in Montgomery County, MD, and scheduled for completion in fall of 2022.